miykael/nipype-beginner-s-guide/homepage/neuroimaging.rst

        :align: right
        :width: 200pt

-Segmentation stands for the process in which a brain is divided into neurological sections according to a given template segmentation.
-This can be rather general, by segmenting the brain into gray matter, white matter and cerebrospinal fluid (like it is done with SPM's Segmentation) or quite detailed into specific regions and their subregions like it is done during FreeSurfer's ``recon-all`` process.
-This is is also the segmentation you see in this picture.
+Segmentation is the process by which a brain is divided into neurological sections according to a given template specification.
+This can be rather general, for example, segmenting the brain into gray matter, white matter and cerebrospinal fluid, as is done with SPM's Segmentationr, or quite detailed, segmenting into specific functional regions and their subregions, as is done with FreeSurfer's ``recon-all``, and that is illustrated in the figure.

 .. only:: latex